cjbaar/prusa-mmu-12x/README.md

 * screen is optional, if using OLED display
 * wrench is optional, but assists with assembling the inlet manifold

 I printed all parts with relatively slow speed and 0.2mm layers.
-I also printed most everything with PLA -- in particular, the inlet and selector -- because I get better consistency and tolerances for bearings and filament paths.
-In my experience, printing in PETG may make some fittings tighter.
+I also printed most everything with PLA -- in particular, the selector and idler rings -- because I get better consistency and tolerances for bearings and general fit.
+In my experience, printing the same model in PETG may make some pieces harder to fit together.

 For the lower and selector prints, there are related mod files, which I recommended printing with 100% infill.